lcxfs1991/webpack.js.org/content/guides/code-splitting-import.md

 };
 ```

-Not using the `syntax-dynamic-import` plugin will fail the build with
+Not using the `syntax-dynamic-import` plugin will fail the build with:

 * `Module build failed: SyntaxError: 'import' and 'export' may only appear at the top level`, or
 * `Module build failed: SyntaxError: Unexpected token, expected {`

 ## Usage with Babel and `async`/`await`